jonmmar/maram-cc-site/index.md

   *Why wisdom isn’t just intelligence, and how even brilliant minds go astray when the wrong assumptions slip in.
 (Recommended for skeptics and thinkers of all stripes.)*

 - 🦉 [Ratiocination, or Rationalization?](/dispatch/ratiocination_vs_rationalization.html)
-  *A playful, sharp look at why cleverness is often our best tool for fooling ourselves—and what real insight requires instead.*
+  *A playful, sharp look at why cleverness is often our best tool for fooling ourselves, and what real insight requires instead.*

 - 👁️ [The Observer Was Never Missing](/dispatch/the_observer_was_never_missing.html)
   *Quantum weirdness, minus the mystical fog.
 How structure, not consciousness, explains what actually happens.*

 Or, if you’re feeling bold, jump right into a [recently popular essay →](/dispatch/price_of_forgetting.html)
-*What’s the real cost of forgetting—and why does memory shape the universe itself?*
+*What’s the real cost of forgetting, and why does memory shape the universe itself?*

 ---